 Tucked right into the heart of ski season, the Telluride Comedy Festival is hands-down the “funniest” festival in town, featuring four nights of live entertainment every President’s Day weekend.
 The February festival is hosted at the Sheridan Opera House with stand-up comedy and improv from some of the best in the business.

-Typically, the Comedy Festival opens with a local’s night, but out-of-towners are welcome to join the fun Friday, Saturday, and Sunday.
+Typically, the Comedy Festival opens with a locals’ night, but out-of-towners are welcome to join the fun on Friday, Saturday, and Sunday.
 Past guests have included Eric Andre, Flight of the Conchords, Aziz Ansari, Nick Kroll, Ed Helms, and other well-known comedians.

 MountainFilm’s events are comprised of film screenings, speakers, and an award ceremony dedicated to the festival’s best in show.

 Since 2007, the annual Telluride Yoga Festival has hosted health and wellness events for 4 days each June.
-With activities centered around the Telluride High School, the festival includes participatory events such as yoga, mediation, hiking, music, dining, and more.
+With activities centered around Telluride High School, the festival includes participatory events such as yoga, meditation, hiking, music, dining, and more.